grafov/kiwi/README.md

 Instead of checking severety level for decide about pass or not the record to the output, `kiwi` passes all records to *all* the outputs (they called *sinks* in `kiwi` terminology).
 But before actual writing each record checked with a set of filters.
-Each sink has its own filter set.
+Each sink has its own set of filter.
 It takes into account record keys, values, ranges of values.
 So each sink decides pass the record to a writer or filter it out.
 Also any pairs in the record may be hidden: so different sinks may display different parts of the same record.
-Other effect is: any record may be written to any number of outputs.
+Other effect is: any record may be written to any number of output streams.

-For example you can pass details of the record to a full debug logfile.
+For example you can pass details of the record to a logfile for full debug.
-But only important information with error message and status to stderr.
+But write only important information with an error message and status to stderr.

 Recipe: export the handler or setup any kind of client for setting these filters in your app.
 Then you got ability for dynamically change the flow and the verbosity of logs.